All Episodes

 My buddy Andy McCarthy at National Review Online, a great, great piece today.

-We told you earlier today, and we played you the uh the sound bites.
+We told you earlier today, and we played you the sound bites.

-There's a story in the Boston Globe today, quoting uh a guy from the Institute for Peace and predictably a member of the Iraq surrender group, his name is Serwer.
+There's a story in the Boston Globe today quoting a guy from the Institute for Peace and predictably a member of the Iraq surrender group.

 They're going out of the way.

-Uh and Peter Pace, the chairman uh chairman of the Joint Chiefs, also said, Yeah, we gotta be very careful about this.
+And Peter Pace, the chairman of the Joint Chiefs, also said, yeah, we've got to be very careful about this.

-We I mean they're in there, they're clearly curely clearly from the CUDS force, uh, but whether they come from the highest levels, why we can't be sure.
+But whether they come from the highest levels, why, we can't be sure.

 Is that true?

-I can say with certainty that the cuds force, a part of the Iranian government, has provided these uh sophisticated IEDs that have harmed our troops.
+I can say with certainty that the Quds force, a part of the Iranian government, has provided these sophisticated IEDs that have harmed our troops.

-I do not know whether or not the cuds force was ordered from the top echelons of government, but my point is what's worse, them ordering it and it happening or them not ordering it, and it's happening.
+I do not know whether or not the Quds force was ordered from the top echelons of government, but my point is, what's worse, them ordering it and it happening, or them not ordering it and it's happening.

-And uh and so we will continue to protect our troops.
+And so we will continue to protect our troops.

 They're still being used by the enemy in Iran, which means Iran is aligning itself with the enemy in Iraq.

-That contradicts what U.S. officials said in Baghdad on Baghdad on Sunday.
+That contradicts what U.S. officials said in Baghdad on Sunday.

 They said the highest levels of the Iranian government were behind this.